VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Ablation Study

 \section{Ablation Study}

-In this section, we present performance comparison of our architecture when using different types of features.
-In particular, we analyze the contribution of each feature type for visibility reconstruction performance.
-We perform an ablation study to understand the contribution of each feature type.
-Table \ref{tab:ablation_study} shows the comparison
+In this section, we present a performance comparison of our architecture using different feature types.
+Specifically, we analyze the contribution of each feature type to visibility reconstruction performance through an ablation study.
+Table~\ref{tab:ablation_study} summarizes the results of this comparison.